 FACT SHEET: USDA Support for Food Banks and the Emergency Food System

-- A new $100 million grant program designed to help expand the reach of the emergency food system in underserved areas including remote, rural, tribal, low-income, or low food access communities.
-The first round of funding – $50 million – will be enable state agencies that operate TEFAP to implement unique, creative solutions to address program gaps and best serve their communities’ specific needs.
-The second round of funding may be available to other organizations in the broader emergency food system.
+- A second round of nearly $60 million in TEFAP Reach & Resiliency Grants to help expand the reach of the emergency food system in underserved areas including remote, rural, tribal, low-income, or low food access communities.
+State agencies and local emergency feeding organizations are using the funds to implement unique, creative solutions to address program gaps and best serve their communities’ specific needs.
+The $60 million in round two funding is in addition to the $40 million distributed in fiscal year 2022.

-- $7.5 million in grants for Farm to Food Bank projects that repurpose privately donated food that would otherwise be wasted for distribution through TEFAP.
-USDA awarded fiscal year 2022 funds to 29 states and territories in the largest round of these grants to date.
+- Funding for 28 TEFAP Farm to Food Bank Projects totaling nearly $4 million, a continued investment in projects that repurpose privately donated food that would otherwise be wasted for distribution through emergency feeding organizations.

 USDA is an equal opportunity provider, employer, and lender.